 You certainly can, I would just caution to be careful.
 A little peppermint goes a long way!

-Yes!
-See the Recipe for notes on shaping the cookies before chilling.
+Yes – in fact that is my preferred method.
+See the recipe for notes on shaping the cookies before chilling.

 The cookie batter gets handled quite a bit with the rolling and shaping.
-Giving them a few more minutes in the fridge allows the butter to firm up.
+Giving them some time to chill and relax in the fridge.
+This also allows the butter to firm up.

 You don’t.
 But this is my preference so I don’t have to worry about rotating the pans mid bake.